rguo12/awesome-causality-algorithms/README.md

   year={2018}
 }
 ```
-*Updates on Counterfactual Fairness/Explnantions 01/30/2020*
+*Updates on Counterfactual Fairness/Explanantions 01/30/2020, PRs are welcome!*

 # Table of Contents